GlobalNOC/tsds-services/INSTALL.md

 connecting to: admin
 mongos>
 ```
 Using the same steps as above, create root user on shards that were created before.
-Use the same username and passord used for creating user on mongo to maintain consistency.
+Use the same username and password used for creating user on mongo to maintain consistency.
 Connect to a shard using mongo port option and create a user by doing the following:

 ```
 [root@tsds-smallboxdev tsds-stats]# mongo --port 27025 admin